F5Networks/TunMesh/20240429.TunMesh/docs/api_flows.md

 #### 1: T -> R packet transmission

+This request is protected by the API TLS session.
+T verifies R's cert is trusted before sending data.
+The TLS layer provides the eavesdropping protection to protect the packet.
+T does not verify R's TLS certificate hostname, as R's advertised URL is expected to be dynamic and not match the certificate CN.
+T trusts that the URL it has for R is correct, and the TLS certificate check should reject malicious servers.

-This request is protected by the session token which is used both to show that the packet came from T and was not tampered with.
+This Reception on R is protected by the session token which is used both to show that the packet came from T and was not tampered with.
 If an attacker is able to compromise a session token they can inject traffic into the container stack on R.

 Routing from the tunnel out of the container stack is not supported.
-Malicious packets not destined for the local tunnel IP will be blocked and logged by G.
+Malicious packets not destined for the local tunnel IP will be blocked and logged by R.

-TODO: MITM eavesdropping protection

 #### 2: Registration POST response